Brian Epstein's NEMS company had moved from Liverpool to London in 1963, establishing an office at 13 Monmouth Street in the centre of the capital.

 On this day a photo session which was to become a notorious part of The Beatles' history took place: the infamous 'butcher cover' pictures were taken.

 Each of The Beatles, along with their wives and girlfriends, attended the première of Alfie, which was directed by Lewis Gilbert and starred Michael Caine.

 Two weeks after they flew to Switzerland for a skiing holiday, Paul McCartney and his girlfriend Jane Asher returned to England.

 John Lennon and Ringo Starr paid a visit to the Scotch Of St James nightclub on this evening.

-Paul McCartney saw Motown star Stevie Wonder perform on this day at the Scotch Of St James club in London.
+Paul McCartney saw young Motown star Stevie Wonder perform on this day at the Scotch Of St James club in London.